E6B: Calculations

-Modern-day E6Bs
+Modern-day E6-Bs

-Although digital E6Bs are faster to learn initially, many flight schools still require their students to learn on mechanical E6Bs, and for FAA pilot written exams and checkrides pilots are encouraged to bring their mechanical E6Bs with them for necessary calculations.
+Although digital E6-Bs are faster to learn initially, many flight schools still require their students to learn on mechanical E6-Bs, and for FAA pilot written exams and checkrides pilots are encouraged to bring their mechanical E6-Bs with them for necessary calculations but may use electronic ones as well.

 History

 The device's original name is E-6B, but is often abbreviated as E6B, or hyphenated as E6-B for commercial purposes.

 The E-6B was developed in the United States by Naval Lt.
 Philip Dalton (1903–1941) in the late 1930s.
 The name comes from its original part number for the U.S Army Air Corps, before its reorganization in June 1941.

 Philip Dalton was a Cornell University graduate who joined the United States Army as an artillery officer, but soon resigned and became a Naval Reserve pilot from 1931 until he died in a plane crash with a student practicing spins.
 He, with P. V. H. Weems, invented, patented and marketed a series of flight computers.

 Dalton's first popular computer was his 1933 Model B, the circular slide rule with true airspeed (TAS) and altitude corrections pilots know so well.
 In 1936 he put a double-drift diagram on its reverse to create what the U.S. Army Air Corps (USAAC) designated as the E-1, E-1A and E-1B.

 A couple of years later he invented the Mark VII, again using his Model B slide rule as a focal point.
 It was hugely popular with both the military and the airlines.
-Even Amelia Earhart's navigator Fred Noonan used one on their last flight.
+Fred Noonan, Amelia Earhart's navigator on her attempted circling of the globe, used one on their last flight.
 Dalton felt that it was a rushed design, and wanted to create something more accurate, easier to use, and able to handle higher flight speeds.

 So he came up with his now famous wind arc slide, but printed on an endless cloth belt moved inside a square box by a knob.
 He applied for a patent in 1936 (granted in 1937 as 2,097,116).
-This was for the Model C, D and G computers widely used in World War II by the British Commonwealth (as the "Dalton Dead Reckoning Computer"), the U.S. Navy, copied by the Japanese, and improved on by the Germans, through Siegfried Knemeyer's invention of the disc-type Dreieckrechner device, somewhat similar to the eventual E6B's backside compass rose dial in general appearance, but having the compass rose on the front instead for real-time calculations of the wind triangle at any time while in flight.
+This was for the Model C, D and G computers widely used in World War II by the British Commonwealth (as the "Dalton Dead Reckoning Computer"), the U.S. Navy, copied by the Japanese, and improved on by the Germans, through Siegfried Knemeyer's invention of the disc-type Dreieckrechner device, somewhat similar to the eventual E6-B's backside compass rose dial in general appearance, but having the compass rose on the front instead for real-time calculations of the wind triangle at any time while in flight.
 These are commonly available on collectible auction web sites.

 The U.S. Army Air Corps decided the endless belt computer cost too much to manufacture, so later in 1937 Dalton morphed it to a simple, rigid, flat wind slide, with his old Model B circular slide rule included on the reverse.
 He called this prototype his Model H; the Army called it the E-6A.